reshalfahsi/reshalfahsi.github.io/software.md

 Visualization of the first layer of CNN on the negative review.
 </div>

 Audiences' reactions to the movie they have watched can be presented in a text format called reviews.
 These reviews can be polarized into two clusters: positive responses and negative responses.
 Using CNN and MLP, one can perform sentiment analysis on movie reviews to automatically recognize the viewer's tendency toward a particular movie.
 CNN is used for extracting the latent information within the text format.
 MLP leverages the extracted information and carries out the classification task.
 The CNN-MLP model is evaluated with Standford's IMBD Movie Review dataset.
-In the test set, the model achieves ``85.6% accuracy``.
+In the test set, the model achieves ``85.6%`` accuracy.
 This project's source code is hosted on [Github](https://github.com/reshalfahsi/movie-review-sentiment-analysis).